 Six Local Students Earn Place on 2018 Washington D.C.
 Youth Tour

 Winners of MEC’s annual competition, held on October 19 at Mohave Community College, are Amy Cervantes and Anna Grasso of River Valley High School; Mikayla Barton, Monica Houltram and Alex Westwood of Mohave High School; and homeschooled high school junior Jacob Mieding.
 Brianna Lipinski from Mohave High School was selected as the group’s alternate.

-Lee and Wolff will join more than 1,400 students from electric cooperatives across the nation for the Youth Tour program that provides the opportunity to visit historical sites and experience the workings of our country’s government.
+The six students will join more than 1,800 students from electric cooperatives across the U.S. for the Youth Tour program that provides the opportunity to visit historical sites in our nation’s capitol and experience the workings of our federal government.

-Judges rank the speakers based on content, subject knowledge, organization, delivery, eye contact, appearance and use of visual aids.
-Two students and one alternate are then selected to represent Mohave Electric Cooperative.
+A panel of four community leaders served as judges and ranked the speakers based on criteria comprised of content, subject knowledge, organization, delivery, eye contact, appearance and use of visual aids.

 This is the 26th year that MEC has selected area students to participate in the exciting Washington, D.C.
 Youth Tour.
 This worthwhile program is funded with unclaimed capital credits at no expense to the cooperative.